i-VRESSE/haddock3-webapp/docs/demo/PREPARATIONS.md

 When you do not have time to run a job, you can upload a completed job with following steps:

-1. Download `antibody-antigen-completed.zip` from https://surfdrive.surf.nl/files/index.php/s/QI8071oKI5JqHlE/download
+1. Download `antibody-antigen-completed.zip` from https://surfdrive.surf.nl/files/index.php/s/QI8071oKI5JqHlE/download with `curl -L -o antibody-antigen-completed.zip https://surfdrive.surf.nl/files/index.php/s/QI8071oKI5JqHlE/download`
 2. Goto http://localhost:8000/upload
 3. Select "Run: Archive of a haddock3 run" option
 4. Upload the `antibody-antigen-completed.zip` file and press submit button.